jeremy-w/ayadn/README.md

 *Windows, again: jump to Step 4 now.*

+Installing the gems only has to be done *once*, it's not necessary to do it each time you update AyaDN.

 ### Step 3

 While you can use the app with the ruby interpreter -see [How to use](https://github.com/ericdke/ayadn#how-to-use)-, it's recommended to make the app executable: